 - The Royal Botanic Garden Edinburgh

 - 10% discount in the botanic garden Gift Shop and Plant Sales

-- Discounts on courses held by the NBGW e.g. bee-keeping, wood-turning, craft and herbal remedy workshops
+- Discounts on courses in the Garden e.g. bee-keeping, wood-turning, craft and herbal remedy workshops

-Please note that we also have Wild Bunch, our children’s membership scheme, which children can join as individual members (£15) or free as part of the Garden’s Family Membership.
 To become a member you will have to fill in a membership application form.
-There are 3 ways to get a form.
+There are three ways to get a form.

 - Telephone Jane Down on 01558 667118 (membership can be taken over the phone) or e-mail her on email@example.com, to request a membership application form.

 - Pick up a membership application form at the main visitor reception.